InnerShadow/Neural_networks/README.md

-Neural networks repository to study how it works
+Neural networks repository has content that have been used to study how NN works